 Oral ingestion can lower the bioavailability of cannabinoids by 20-50%, and inhalation even more so, with too many variables to give an accurate percentage.
 Suppositories, on the other hand, consistently deliver 50-70% of the cannabinoid medicine.
-The medicinal effects can be felt in about 10-15 minutes and last 4-8 hours.
+You will generally feel the medicinal effects in about 10-15 minutes, and they will generally last 4-8 hours.

 Rectal Cannabis Suppositories for Pain and Cancer Treatment

 One of the key advantages, especially for cancer patients who need to take high doses of cannabis, is reducing the psychoactive state of mind.
 For some, the therapeutic dose would knock them out for the day, which is not ideal when you are trying to live your life while getting better.
 Rectal administration, via suppository, bypasses the liver and the cannabinoid medicine goes directly into the bloodstream.
-It is believed that only 50% of the THC administered will then be processed by liver, meaning that the other 50% went straight to target.
+Doctors believe that only 50% of the THC administered will then be processed by liver, meaning that the other 50% will go straight to the target.

 A word of caution – rectal suppositories can leak.
 The carrier oil or butter will melt with your body heat and some can leave the anus and leak onto your clothes.
-Solutions include wearing a pad or take at bed time when you will be lying down.
+Solutions include wearing a pad or taking it at bedtime when you will be lying down.

 Vaginal Cannabis Suppositories Help With Menstrual Pain